 Geoff T. – Corp.
 IT Staff, Permaculture Teacher

 Training Fee – $895

 Down-Payment / Course Reservation

 Our simple e-commerce page is not set-up to handle partial or down-payments.
-If making a partial payment is an important factor to your ability to participate, please call Becky at 815-256-2215, message or text us at 815-782-2216 to work out these arrangements.
+If breaking up your payment is an important factor to your ability to participate, please call Becky at 815-256-2215, message or text us at 815-782-2216 to work out these arrangements.
 A $250 deposit will secure your seat in the TT.

 Low Risk Cancellation and Refund Policy